ikumen/ubct-dashboard/README.md

 ### API Endpoints

-The API offers the following data sets and their respective endpoints.
 Requests that return lists of items will be paginated.
 You can customize how the results are paged back with the following parameters.

 | Parameter | Type | In | Description |
 | :-- | :-- | :-- | :-- |